 c) provide the customer with the mechanisms available to complain about the refusal.

-If Spirit of Tasmania refuses to correct the personal information, then Spirit of Tasmania will provide the customer with:
+If the Company refuses to correct the personal information, then the Company will provide that person with:

 a) written reasons for the refusal provided it is reasonable to do so; and